 For further information on transcription software, foot pedals and headsets, please contact the Pacific Transcription Products Team.
 Some other software and equipment you may want to consider getting are speakers, text expansion apps and the latest version of Microsoft office.

-Typists play a vital role in many businesses, so get started with all the skills and tools required to become success in this field.
+Typists play a vital role in many businesses, so get started with all the skills and tools required to become successful in this field.
 Good luck and happy typing!
 If you have further questions about typing or working at a transcription company please call us on 1300 662 173 or contact us online.